 I am a passionate classical cellist and teacher who just graduated from the Eastman School of Music with my Bachelors in Cello Performance, where I studied with David Ying.
 Next fall, I will begin graduate studies at the New England Conservatory in the studio of Paul Katz.
 I started playing cello when I was in 6th grade, decided that I wanted to do it for the rest of my life as an 8th grader, and have never looked back since.
 As a student instructor, I have a passion for providing affordable lessons to students at a reduced rate as I am currently earning my degree.
 I've been so lucky to study with incredible teachers that not only gave me great lessons, but helped foster a passion for music that has never left me.
 As a teacher, I am so incredibly excited for the opportunity to pay that experience forward.

-As a cellist, I've been lucky enough to be apart of masterclasses with some very incredible cellists, including Yo-Yo Ma, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
-I've been principal cellist of the Eastman School Symphony Orchestra, and was very lucky to have been a part of Boston University Tanglewood Institute's Young Artists Orchestra in 2015, where I also served as one of the principal cellists.
-I've studied cello privately for 9 years with teachers including Ching-Jung Lee, Efe Baltacigil, and am currently studying with David Ying at the Eastman School of Music.
-I've been Principal Cellist for multiple orchestras, including Eastman School Symphony Orchestra, Academy Chamber Orchestra, Evergreen Philharmonic, and Boston University Tanglewood Institute's Young Artist Orchestra 2015.
+As a cellist, I've been lucky enough to be a part of masterclasses with some very incredible cellists, including Yo-Yo Ma, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
+I've been principal cellist of the Eastman Philharmonia and Eastman School Symphony Orchestra, and was very lucky to have been a cello fellow at the Tanglewood Music Center in 2019, where I also served as one of the principal cellists.
+I've studied cello privately for over 10 years with teachers including Ching-Jung Lee, Efe Baltacigil, and am currently studying with David Ying at the Eastman School of Music.
+I am very lucky to have my cello on loan to me from the Carlsen Cello Foundation- a 1909 Ludwig Heinel cello.